slatedocs/slate/source/includes/_reminders.md

 ### Returns

-The details of the reminder corresponding to the reminder id specified in the path parameter.
-An appropriate error is returned if an invalid reminder id is supplied.
+The details of the reminder corresponding to the reminder ID specified in the path parameter.
+An appropriate error is returned if an invalid reminder ID is supplied.

 ## Create a New Reminder